-I try to greet our kids like my grandma greeted me when she saw me… like I had just made her day!
-When our kids wake up, I say “Oh, Allie!
+I try to greet our kids as my grandma greeted me when she saw me… as I had just made her day!
+When our kids wake up, I say, “Oh, Allie!
 I am so happy to see you this morning!
 I missed you while we were sleeping!”

 3).
 You treated them like they were important.